mtumilowicz/gradle-integration-test-task/README.md

     task integrationTest(type: Test) {...}
     ```
 1. integrationTest task should use classpath and compiled test classes
-    from described above `integrationTest` directory
+    based on the content of `integrationTest` directory
     ```
     task integrationTest(type: Test) {
         ...